EXCHANGE RULE BOOK

 - Mobile apps:

-- Application Programming Interfaces (APIs) detailed at Smart Valor AG API Docs
+- Application Programming Interfaces (APIs) detailed at Smart Valor API Docs

 Orders are executed using a strict Price-Time Priority mechanism: